rohanmahy/mimi-msgid-aad/draft-mahy-mimi-msgid-aad.md

 # Introduction

 Many messaging protocols and formats have a Message ID.
-The MIMI content format defines how to calculate a MIMI Message ID {{Section 3.3 of !I-D.ietf-mimi-content}} for an application/mimi-content application message.
+The MIMI content format defines how to calculate a MIMI Message ID (See {{Section 3.3 of !I-D.ietf-mimi-content}}) for an application/mimi-content application message.
 A MIMI Message ID is currently only shared end-to-end encrypted with members of the MLS {{!RFC9420}} group in which the message was sent.
 This document defines an optional mechanism to share a Message ID in the MLS AAD, so it is visible to intermediary providers.